aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ### Using BuildProject as an event target

-The `BuildProject` construct implements the `IEventRuleTarget` interface.
+The `BuildProject` construct implements the `IEventRuleTargetProps` interface.
 This means that it can be used as a target for event rules:

 ```ts